 This User's Guide assumes that readers already have a general understanding of the definition and structure of FITS format files.
 Further information about FITS formats is available from the FITS Support Office at http://fits.gsfc.nasa.gov.
-In particular, the 'NOST FITS Standard' gives the authoritative definition of the FITS data format, and the 'FITS User's Guide' provides additional historical background and practical advice on using FITS files.
+In particular, the 'FITS Standard' gives the authoritative definition of the FITS data format.
+Other documents available at that Web site provide additional historical background and practical advice on using FITS files.